PiciuU/PokeCrew-App/README.md

 A live version of the application is available at: [https://pokecrew.dream-speak.pl](https://pokecrew.dream-speak.pl/)

-## Features

-- Add products to your watchlist.
-- Receive notifications when a product becomes available.
-- Edit parameters such as the maximum price for which you want to receive notifications.
-- Remove products that no longer interest you.

 ## Technologies

 - Vue 3 - a modern JavaScript framework for building user interfaces.